zitterbewegung/Snapchef/README.md

 # Project Name: SnapChef

 NOTE this is a work in progress.
-Integration of recipies are still in progress.

 ## Overview:
 SnapChef is an innovative mobile application that provides users with personalized recipe suggestions based on food images.
 Using **React Native Vision**, the app leverages advanced image recognition technology to identify ingredients in a photo and then suggests a variety of relevant recipes that the user can try.
 Whether it's a snapshot of a dish, a picture of ingredients on the counter, or even a restaurant meal, SnapChef provides creative cooking ideas and recipe guidance.